snowlt23/Flori/README.md

 **Warning:** This project is still in experimental.

-Flori is statically typed lisp programming language without GC for system/application programming.
+Flori is statically typed programming language without GC for system/application programming.

 # Features